Great Eastern Main Line: Suburban

-On weekends and when engineering work occurs, c2c run services into Liverpool Street via Stratford using Class 357 electric multiple units (EMU).
+On weekends and when engineering work occurs, c2c run services into Liverpool Street via Stratford using EMUs.

 Developments

 Crossrail

 In 2015, TfL Rail, the precursor of the Elizabeth line, took over operation of the Shenfield stopping "metro" service and, since 2022, the service runs via a tunnel through central London and links up with the Great Western Main Line to and Heathrow Airport.